 Hunts Point Riverside Park, Lafayette Avenue between Edgewater Road and the Bronx River

 Explore the Bronx River in wooden rowboats crafted by local teens as part of Rocking the Boat’s youth development program.
-The weekly community rowing sessions let participants boat independently or you can explore the water on guided tours.
+During the weekly community rowing sessions, participants go onto the river with Rocking the Boat staff for 20-minute rides.
 No registration required.
 Children must be accompanied by an adult.
-The nonprofit also runs a catch-and-release fishing program.

 If you happen to have your own canoe or kayak and prefer to go it alone, there are several public launch sites throughout the city.
 Info about launch applications, permit requirements, a map of public launch sites and additional rules, regulations and guidelines are all available on the NYC Parks Department website.
 If you're going to do it yourself, you'll also want to read the NYC Boating "Rules of the Road" and Clean Boating Guidelines.